GuilhermeGiachellin/GuilhermeGiachellin/README.md

 - I'm a full-stack developer based on Brazil.
 - I find everything programming related facinating.
-- I'm searching for a job that can test my skills.
+- I'm working currently as a developer at the moment.
 - In my free time I love to play RTS games and drawn random stuff.

 ## My skillset